dropzone/dropzone/index.md

 **We released the album!** It's called «YES / NO» and will be available in Austria in two weeks in stores, spotify and [on iTunes](https://itunes.apple.com/at/album/yes-no/id722931771).
-We are currently planning the international release dates.
+Our international release will be in March, followed by a europe tour end of march.